fgRuslan/easyAnim/README.md

 When  you  installed  the library  and  accepted  the  license  you  can  use  it..
 ##How  to  use  the  library
-This  is  the  main  paragraph..You  should  write  this  in  your  HTML  page  to  initialize  the  library
+You  should  write  this  in  your  HTML  page  to  include  all  dependencies.

 ```html
 <link href="jquery-ui.css"